New South Wales

 WACRH is the only UDRH servicing Western Australia and has its office located in Geraldton.
 WACRH works with universities across Australia to deliver programs across the Midwest and Pilbara regions of WA.
 WACRH seeks to improve the health of the State’s rural and remote communities by building local intellectual infrastructure.
 Its innovative teaching program is experiential and multidisciplinary, serving approximately 400 undergraduate students annually.
 The active applied research program addresses rural and remote priorities in health services, health communication and population health.
 Enhancing Aboriginal health is an important part of WACRH’s education and research work conducted in partnership with Aboriginal controlled organisations and health services.

-- delivering cultutal safety training and cultural immersion experiences for students and professionals to increase their cultural competency
+- Provide students and professionals with cultural safety training and cultural immersion experience to improve their cultural competence

-- creating pathways for Aboriginal students to study and practice in the health professions
+- Create ways for Indigenous students to learn and practice

-- supporting students to experience remote settings and promoting future remote health workforce opportunities
+- Supporting students to experience remote settings and promoting opportunities for future telemedicine staff

-- delivering professional delveopment for the existing health workforce
+- Provide professional development for existing health professionals

-- increased research relating to rural and remote health and interprofessional practice.
+- Strengthen research on rural and remote health and cross-professional practices.